azanebrain/disorder/README.md

 # Package

 Run `npm run build` to create the app in the /dist folder.
 The code in this folder can be used as the static site.
-You will also need to setup a WordPress site with the JSON REST API plugin for the static site to communicate with.
+You will also need to setup a WordPress site with the JSON REST API plugin for the static site to communicate with.g

 # Setup